-The even more interesting part of this is that all of these foods dominate the "smart meal" station intended for lower sodium options as well as gluten- and allergy-free dishes.
+The even more interesting part of this is that all of these foods dominate the "smart meal" station intended for low - sodium options, as well as gluten- and allergy-free dishes.

 From Guatemala to Oklahoma

-With the exploration of regional Mexican cuisine comes the bridging into other areas of Latin America.
-Guatemalan cuisine, for example, is lesser-known in the United States, yet Oklahoma City has a large population of Guatemalans and a new café that is making its mark.
+With the exploration of regional Mexican food comes the bridging into other areas of Latin America.
+Guatemalan cuisine, for example, is lesser-known in the United States – yet Oklahoma City has a large population of Guatemalans, and a new café that is making its mark.

-You'll find Mexican influences in Guatemalan cuisine, including avocados, tomatillo sauce and various chile peppers.
-At Café Kacao, the huevos rancheros are popular, with a base layer of black beans topped with three eggs and a ranchero sauce with pico de gallo, jalepenos, sour cream, avocado and fresh cheese, like a Latin-style mozzarella, Del Cid says.
+You'll find Mexican influences in Guatemalan cuisine, including avocados, tomatillo sauce and various chili peppers.
+At Café Kacao, the huevos rancheros are popular, with a base layer of black beans topped with three eggs and a ranchero sauce with pico de gallo, jalapeños, sour cream, avocado and fresh cheese, like a Latin-style mozzarella, Del Cid says.